jonathanmorgan/ansible-patterns/README.md

 Research server playbook is `research.yml`.

-To fire up a sourcenet server, do the `research.yml` playbook, then the `only_sourcenet_dev.yml` playbook.
+To fire up a sourcenet/context server, do the `research.yml` playbook, then the `only_sourcenet_dev.yml` playbook.

 ## `research` quick start